EsttyB-hub/LITA_CAPSTONE-PROJECT-SALESDATA-/README.md

 - Top performing products: By using the exel & SQL, the product "Shoes" was considered to be the top performing product base on the total revenue it generated which is higher than the other products.

 - Regional Breakdown:
   1. East: In Year 2023, the total revenue generated was N1,987,500.
-However, there was a significant decline in 2024 with the total revenue coming down to N462,500 representing 62% decrease.
-This all in revenue may suggest increase in competitors and/or market contraction.
+However, there was a significant decline in 2024 with th  total revenue coming down to N462,500 representing 62% decrease.
+This all in revenue may suggest increase in competitors, difficulty in maintaining sales and/or market contraction.
 This indicate a potential area of concern which requires immediate attention.
   2. North: There was a notable increase in the total turnover from N725,000 in Year 2023 to N1,225,000 in Year 2024 with 26% increase.
 The company should invest more products in this region to better boost the total revenue.
   3. South: This region also performs well in generating revenue to the company.
 However, there was a slight decrease in revenue generated as decrease of N175,000 was recorded representing 4% decrease.
 Thisis not a major challenge but the reason for the drop in revenue have to be investigate so as to maintan/increase the revenue in a subsequent year.
   4. West: There is a significant increase in the revenue recorded in this region as N637,500 increase was recorded in between 2023 & 2024.
 It might be that the company is a monopoly.
 This need to be maintain for the region to keep on recording increase in revenue.